shd101wyy/Walley0.1/README.md

           version 0.1.622: I am sorry that I just realized /html/index.html still had bug.(Though I could run it on my firefox successfully, it didn't work on my iPad Safari and Chrome).
 I found there are some differences when getting contents from <div> between Firefox and Chrome....
 Now some bugs have been fixed..
 Tested on Desktop Chrome, Firefox, Safari.
 However, it does not work on iOS Safari..
 I will find bug and solve this problem in the future..
 Watch WWDC :) now

+          version 0.1.623: XD Walley-Language can run on iPad Safari successfully now..
+Enjoy! you could go to www.planetwalley.com/walley to try walley-language online XD